LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-13-AttachGatsbySSGToWebsite.md

 <img src={pic3} alt="" />
 ```

 You are getting near to rendering that home page in React.
 Great job if you made it this far!
 When you start replacing these images with your own, look to see here how you can make it more accessible to people who are vision impaired.
 The answer is easier than you think.
+Just put some text in the alt field so their screen reader tells them what the image is about when they hover over it.

 ## Change from `<a href>` to `<Link to>` ##

-Gatsby has in built the `<Link>` component to allow for site navigation.
+Gatsby has the `<Link>` component to allow for site navigation.
-All you need to know is it behaviours like the anchor `<a>` element except there are performance bonuses, the content from the link is already retrieved before the user clicks on the link.
+All you need to know is it behaves like the anchor `<a>` element except there are performance bonuses, the content from the link is already retrieved before the user clicks on the link.

 Now rather than swap every single  `<a href >` for `<Link to>` we just use CTRL + F + H. Some of you likely already know this.
 But I will give a quick rundown.